mMomarMm/mMomarMm/README.md

 - 👋 Hi, I’m @mMomarMm
 - 👀 I’m interested in game dev
-- 🌱 I’m currently learning game dev
+- 🌱 I’m currently learning how to not procrastinate, but first another round
 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me Gmail:omarzc1609@gmail.com